 As the bride-to-be is opening up her gifts, have a member of the wedding party collect all of the ribbons to create a pretty decorative bouquet.
 This isn’t just a pretty keepsake or a check on the how to plan a bridal shower list, it’s a tradition for the bride to carry the ribbon bouquet from her shower down the aisle during the wedding rehearsal.

-You’ll need to say just a few words during the bridal shower party to thank guests for coming.
+Toward the end of the bridal shower timeline, you’ll need to say just a few words to thank guests for coming.
 This also is the perfect time to officially congratulate the bride-to-be.
 The toast doesn’t have to have to be too formal or too long, just something short and sweet where you introduce yourself and also say some encouraging words.

-13. Pass out favors to the bridal shower guests
+4. Pass out favors to the bridal shower guests.

 Lastly, it is always a good idea to give out some kind of favor as another way to say thanks.
 Bridal shower favors can range from something edible like a frosted cookie, to something wearable like personalized sunglasses.
 There are a lot of options that can work for any shower theme and guests will love being able to take home the gift too!